Chris-Not-Mikey/Synthesis-Fast-ANN-Fieldious/GcdUnit/design/synopsys-vcs-sim-sdf/README.md

 2. Wrong definition of `wire 1;`.

-This occurs once in the simulation, if you encountered in your design, just comment it out.
+This occurs once in the simulation, if you encountered in your design, just comment it out in cvc-pdk.

 3. Missing ifdef and endif sections.
 The specify block has to be conditionally enabled by defineing `FUNCTIONAL`.
 This error usually translates to an undefined module error in vcs simulation if you encounter it.
 The correction is to include the specify - endspecify block into ifdef endif sections like the following: